 Chicago’s affiliation with the big screen needs no introduction.
 From its history as a popular filming location to its array of unique movie theaters, the cinematic world is in the city’s blood.

 Many of these smaller movie theaters have been around for decades but are becoming more and more outnumbered by megaplexes with state-of-the-art surround sound and screens the size of basketball courts.
-Which is why it makes us all the more somber when we lose one of the latter.
+Which is why it makes us all the more somber when we lose one of the former.

 Unfortunately, the New 400 Theaters in Rogers Park, which held the title of the longest-running theater in Chicago, is the latest historic movie theater in Chicago to bite the dust.

 After opening in 1912 as a vaudeville and movie house known as the Regent Theater, the building has lived through wars and two pandemics, even helping out the local neighborhood as a Covid testing center in recent years.